What is arc flash?

 You need to make sure that every part of your body is covered and protected with some form of arc-rated PPE.

-You can read all about Arc Flash PPE here.
+You can read all about Arc Flash PPE — Learn more on our PPE Blog!.

 Enjoy!